Hap-Map/HapMap/reports/week4-report.md

 ## Next Steps
 - Emily: I plan on continuing to explore Flutter and Dart, as well as starting to work on the layout and wireframes for the application.
 This could be done through simple sketches, figma wireframes, or even simple layouts on Flutter.
-- Pulkit: Add functionality and styling to existing widgets, add functionality to the widgets using controllers and models.
+- Pulkit: Add functionality and styling to existing widgets, connect widgets with controllers and models.
 - Simona: I will work on styling the search page of the Flutter App
 - Lauren:
   - Enable Google Navigation API